Lendermarket Review 2026 – More than 14% return from Estonia?

 How did Lendermarket fare during the Ukraine crisis in 2022?

-So far, Lendermarket hasn’t shown any signs of problems related to the crisis.
-However, the yield did increase significantly, which indicates a change in the risk profile of the offered P2P loans.
+Lendermarket has shown no signs of any problems.
+However, yields rose significantly, indicating a change in the risk profile of the P2P loans on offer.
 As with most P2P platforms, there was a brief drop in loan volume, but it was quickly recovered.

 lendermarket kreditvolumen